WunderbarNetwork/mini-digital-sdk-js/README.md

-# @wunderbar-network/event-tracking-service
+# @wunderbar-network/mini-digital-sdk

-Shared library that provides an interface for Event Tracking using the Mini Digital Gateway to Vue applications.
+Shared library that provides an interface for Event Tracking using the **Mini Digital Gateway** to Vue/Node.js applications.

 ## Usage